 Myths can be dangerous.
 False narratives can slip into our minds through the news, casual conversations or even social media.
-The problem is—if we believe these myths, they have the potential to change the way we think, behave and engage the world.
+The problem is that if we believe these myths, they can change how we think, behave and engage the world.

 1. It’s only persecution if there’s violence.

-The persecution of Christians includes violence—and we’ve been reminded of this lately with the terrible attacks on churches in Egypt during Palm Sunday worship—but Christian persecution also includes the slow and steady ostracizing and oppression of Christian citizens.
-We call this the ‘squeeze’.
+The persecution of Christians includes violence—and we’ve been reminded of this lately with the terrible attacks on Christians in India—but Christian persecution also includes the slow and steady ostracizing and oppression of Christian citizens.
 Many regions enforce long-term efforts to push Christians to the margins of society by cutting them off from community life, access to clinics and even jobs—treating them as lower-class citizens.
 This is also persecution; it’s prevalent and pervasive in places like Bhutan, Vietnam, India and many other regions in the world.
-The media highlights violence, but the steady non-violent persecution of Christians is large-scale and unthinkable.
+The media highlights violence, but the steady non-violent discrimination of Christians is large-scale and unthinkable.
 It’s just not in the news.

 2. Christians are persecuted most in the Middle East.

 The Middle East is a very difficult region for Christians to live out their faith in public.
 This is true.
-In places like Iran, Qatar and Eritrea, being a Christian is dangerous and risky, and it could cost you your life.
-However, if we’re talking about large-scale persecution, we have to think through the implications of countries like India, North Korea, Nigeria and even China.
+In places like Iran, Qatar and Eritrea, being a Christian is dangerous and risky and could cost your life.
+However, if we’re talking about large-scale persecution, we have to think through the implications of countries like India, China and Sub-Saharan Africa.
 We don’t see these locations in the news as often, but persecution here—by sheer numbers—is overwhelming and far outnumbers the Middle East.
-Not that we need to compare regions, but it’s wise to be aware of how vast the issue really is.
-The Middle East is a dangerous place for Christians, but it’s not the only place.
+We don’t need to compare regions, but it’s wise to be aware of how vast the issue is.
+The Middle East is a Muslim-majority region, and life for Christians can be extremely challenging, but it’s not the only place.

 3. Persecuted believers just want a way out.

 This is an important myth to dispel.
-We should pray for relief and human rights, but many Christians in these difficult regions are asking for us to pray for perseverance.
-They want to remain in their homeland to be a witness for the gospel.
-Sometimes they need to leave the region, but many believers ask us for prayers for strength, vital resources and critical training to remain bold in the midst of persecution for the glory of Jesus Christ.
+We should pray for relief and human rights, but many Christians in these difficult regions are asking us to pray for perseverance.
+They want to remain in their homeland to be a witness to the gospel.
+Sometimes they need to leave the region for fear of their lives, but many believers ask us for prayers for strength, vital resources and critical training to remain bold in the midst of persecution for the glory of Jesus Christ.

-4. If ISIS were wiped out, persecution in places like Iraq and Syria would disappear.
+4. If IS were wiped out, persecution in places like Iraq and Syria would disappear.

-Indeed, ISIS is a violent offender of Christianity.
-Their terror efforts are wicked and all over the news.
-However, as widespread as ISIS is in the Middle East, when they are ousted, persecution in the region will not disappear.
-In a recent conversation with one of our Middle East field agents, I asked if Christians would breathe easy upon the complete removal of ISIS.
+Indeed, IS is a violent offender of Christianity.
+Their terror efforts are wicked and often violent.
+However, as widespread as IS is in the Middle East, when they are ousted, persecution in the region will not disappear.
+In a recent conversation with a partner in the Middle East, I asked if Christians would breathe easy upon the complete removal of IS.
 His response: “No. As long as Muslims believe the Koran, Christians in the Middle East will face persecution.
 It’s about theology.”
-We want ISIS out, but that doesn’t end the battle for human rights in the Middle East—specifically for Christians.
+We want IS out, but that doesn’t end the battle for human rights in the Middle East—specifically for Christians.
 It’s just not that simple.

 5. Persecution has been worse.

 False.
 We are living in a time when persecution is at an all-time high.
-Over 200 million Christians face persecution on a regular basis.
-Every month, 322 Christians are killed for their faith; 214 Churches are destroyed, and 722 acts of violence are committed against Christians.
-We’ve gone through tough periods in the past, no doubt, but, globally, it’s never been more intense than it is in this very moment of history.
+Over hundreds of millions of Christians face persecution on a regular basis.
+We’ve gone through tough periods in the past, no doubt, but, globally, it’s never been more intense for people who follow Jesus than it is in this very moment of history.

 6. God uses persecution for punishment.